 My research is situated at the nexus of environmental history, more-than-human geography, and the broader environmental humanities, and is primarily concerned with contested knowledges within broader cultural framings of authority, expertise, and landscapes.
 My research has focused on the Murray-Darling Basin, a region rich in environmental contestations.
 Drawing on archival research as well as interviews, I have concentrated on two key subjects: environmental histories of rivers and wetlands; and scientific approaches to weather and climate from the mid-nineteenth century to the present.
 I have aimed to develop the role of environmental history in adding temporal depth to understandings of the waterscapes of this region and to bring environmental history into closer dialogue with the environmental humanities in this endeavour.

-I am a Senior Lecturer in Geography and Planning, Macquarie School of Social Sciences at Macquarie University, Sydney.
+I am an Associate Professor in Geography and Planning, Macquarie School of Social Sciences at Macquarie University, Sydney.
 From July 2014 to March 2015 I was a Carson Fellow at the Rachel Carson Center, Ludwig-Maximilians-Universität, Munich.